Videars/Statistics/Week5/Research.md

 It uses techniques like:
 + Hypothesis testing
 + Confidence intervals
-+ Regression and correlation analysis.
++ Regression and correlation analysis

 # Application